Last Updated: November 21, 2021

-With the rise of the sharing economy, online businesses such as Airbnb have made renting out a home, or just a room or two, an easy option for homeowners in areas not considered especially touristy.
+With the rise of the sharing economy, online businesses such as Airbnb have made renting out a home, or just a room or two, an easy option for homeowners, even in areas not considered especially touristy.
 So this problem is increasing in frequency and potential for controversy.

 Often the question is handled through the zoning ordinance, but sometimes a stand-alone ordinance may be enacted governing the conditions under which such a land use is permitted.
 We think it best to handle any regulation of short-term rentals within the zoning ordinance.